 So what are the alternatives to Android? iOS?
-Windows?
-May be but I am talking about open source alternatives to Android.
-Not one, not two.
-I am going to list five open source Linux based mobile OS that you may use even when I write this article.
+Maybe, but I am primarily interested in open source alternatives to Android.
+I am going to list not one, not two, but seven alternative, Linux-based mobile OSes.

 Top Open Source alternatives to Android